Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: supersymmetric gauge theories and the regularization by higher covariant derivatives

 To regularize one-loop divergences that survive after introducing the higher derivatives, we should insert the Pauli--Villars determinants into the generating functional \cite{Slavnov:1977zf}.
 According to \cite{Aleshin:2016yvj,Kazantsev:2017fdc}, in the supersymmetric case one needs two such determinants.
 The first one can be presented as a functional integral over three commuting chiral superfields $\varphi_1$, $\varphi_2$, and $\varphi_3$ in the adjoint representation of the gauge group,

 where

 This determinant cancels one-loop divergences generated by the gauge and ghost superfields.
 The second Pauli--Villars determinant removes one-loop divergences produced by a matter loop.
-It is given by the functional integral over the (commuting) chiral superfields $\Phi_i$ in a representation $R_{\mbox{ PV}}$ which admits a gauge invariant mass term such that $M^{ik} M^*_{kj} = M^2 \delta_j^i$,\footnote{As earlier, due to the above requirements the generators of the representation $R_{\mbox{ PV}}$ satisfy the equation $\mbox{tr}(T^A_{\mbox{ PV}} \{T^B_{\mbox{ PV}}, T^C_{\mbox{ PV}}\}) = 0$.}
+It is given by the functional integral over the (commuting) chiral superfields $\Phi_i$ in a representation $R_{\mbox{ PV}}$ which admits a gauge invariant mass term such that $M^{ik} M^*_{kj} = M^2 \delta_j^i$,

 where

 Then the generating functional of the regularized theory takes the form